 HoTT brings together faculty in English, History, Information Sciences, Modern Languages, and Religion, among others.
 Incorporating new faculty hires (made possible in 2007–2009 by the competitive cluster-hiring initiative of Pathways of Excellence), HoTT builds on existing excellence in Text Technologies at FSU.
 The program focuses chiefly on the history of text and textual communities in Western Europe, especially in the related literatures and cultures of Britain, France, Germany, Italy, and Spain over the last two millennia.
 In this lengthy story of how texts have evolved and have transformed cultures—from tablet to roll to book to computer and from inscription to handwriting to print to digitization—our focus is on textual production, transmission, transformation, and reception.
 In our teaching and research, we recognize that new technologies are crucial tools for studying older technologies.

-- Terri Bourus — Professor of Theatre
+- Terri Bourus — Professor of English

 - S.E.
 Gontarski — Robert O. Lawton Distinguished Professor of English